Sangamesh77/fso_assignments/part1/exercises_1.1_to_1.5/README.md

-Run "npm run dev" here to start the server for the assignments on the this exercise
+Run "npm run dev" here to start the server for the assignments in the this exercise